-A Federal Direct Student Loan is a variable low-interest loan which will help to cover educational cost.
+A Federal Direct Student Loan is a variable low-interest loan that will help to cover educational costs.
 There are two types of Direct Student Loans:

 - Subsidized: the government pays the interest while you are in school.
 This loan has deferment and a grace period.

 - Unsubsidized: You pay the interest while in school.
 This loan also has deferment and a grace period.